sololeveling99/kyruushealth/README.md

 We use the following software versions (if you have previous releases and they work well there's no need to update):

-* Postgres 11.3
+* Postgres 14.5
+* Redis 7
-* Node 12.22.3
+* Node 18.12.1
-* Yarn 1.22.15
+* Yarn 1.22.19

 The setup process will install dependencies, and automatically configure the database to have a sample patient to work with for your interview.
 If you run into any issues with setup, please reach out to your interview team to ask for assistance.

 ## First passing spec

 Now that your repo is setup, we can start the fun stuff!
-First create a new branch off of main to develop on.
+First create a new branch off of `main` to develop on.
 Next go ahead and run `bundle exec rspec`.
 You should see one failing spec.
 As a warm up, add _just enough_ code to make this test pass.
 Then do a git commit.

 ## Part 1: Adding a Patient Questionnaire